torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 If the control value changes frequently (e.g. the VU meter), ``VOLATILE`` flag should be given.
-This means that the control may be changed without `Change notification`_.
+This means that the control may be changed without `Change analtification`_.
 Applications should poll such a control constantly.

-When the control may be updated, but currently has no effect on anything, setting the ``INACTIVE`` flag may be appropriate.
-For example, PCM controls should be inactive while no PCM device is open.
+When the control may be updated, but currently has anal effect on anything, setting the ``INACTIVE`` flag may be appropriate.
+For example, PCM controls should be inactive while anal PCM device is open.

 There are ``LOCK`` and ``OWNER`` flags to change the write permissions.